MKLab-ITI/pygrank/README.md

 ```

 Given the above way of creating a graph and a personalization
-dictionary (which is equivalent to the personalization vector
+dictionary (which is the programming artifact equivalent to what
+the literature referred to as a graph signal or personalization vector),
-referred to the literature), one can instantiate a ranking algorithm
+one can instantiate a ranking algorithm class
-class and call its `rank(G, personalization)` method to capture
+and call its `rank(G, personalization)` method to capture
 node ranks in a given graph with the given personalization.
 This
 method exists for all ranking algorithms and potential wrappers
 that aim to augment ranks in some way